($695) Cost to ship a car from Kansas City, MO to Grand Rapids, MI

 The best Kansas City to Grand Rapids car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Kansas City to Grand Rapids:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Kansas City to Grand Rapids:

 - Best for Real-Time Tracking: Nexus Auto Transport